microsoftgraph/ios-objectivec-apple-watch-sample/Readme.md

 ![Target](https://github.com/microsoftgraph/iOS-objectiveC-apple-watch-sample/blob/master/Images/target.jpg)
 6. You'll be asked to connect/authenticate to a work mail account.
 ![Authentication](https://github.com/microsoftgraph/iOS-objectiveC-apple-watch-sample/blob/master/Images/Authentication.jpg)
 6. Once authenticated the phone will immediately try to retrieve recent events from the logged in user's calendar.
+You will see a **Retrieving...** indicator from the watch appear.
 From there you can drill down into the attendees list, find somebody of interest, and view profile specifics: job title, manager, direct reports, and profile pictures.
+> Note: See the issue regarding the access token below in the **Known issues** section.

-##Code of Interest
+##Code of interest

 **Phone**